Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ### CSS selector

 There are cases when it might be a better idea to target an element by a CSS selector.
+You might use some classes to get elements in certain state or you might not be 100% in control of the markup (think controls of an external library).

 You declare that you are using a CSS selector by starting a value of the `target` prop with a dot or a space character.
 Only one element can be used as a target: the first one matching the selector will be used.